Amicalola Falls State Park & Lodge – Dawsonville, GA

 As soon as you pass through our gates, you’ll see why Amicalola Falls State Park is one of the most popular parks in the South.
-With 829 acres of beautiful North Georgia mountain wilderness in the heart of the Chattahoochee National Forest, Amicalola Falls is just one of five Georgia State Parks with a lodge and restaurant.
+With 829 acres of beautiful North Georgia mountain wilderness in the heart of the Chattahoochee National Forest, Amicalola Falls State Park & Lodge is just one of five Georgia State Parks with a lodge and restaurant.

 Amicalola, a Cherokee Indian word meaning “tumbling waters,” is an appropriate name for the 729-foot falls, the third-highest cascading waterfall east of the Mississippi River.
 While Amicalola Falls is the most notable feature of the park, there are many other reasons visitors have been flocking to this site since it was established as a state park in 1940.